Marrying "Safe?" You Might Be Sorry...

-A woman like Loretta or, hurt by an earlier sense of abandonment or loss, might be driven to find a new man who she believes will never leave her.
-Psychologists refer to man in this arrangement as a “second-choice husband.”
-The “second-choice husband” is a sort of consolation prize awarded to—or seized by — a woman who cannot win the man she truly or originally desired.
+A woman like Loretta, hurt by an earlier sense of abandonment or loss, might be driven to find a new man whom she believes will never leave her.
+Psychologists refer to the man in this arrangement as a “second-choice husband.”
+The “second-choice husband” is a sort of consolation prize awarded to—or seized by—a woman who cannot win the man she truly or originally desired.
 The second-choice husband is a stand-in, a substitution for the “real thing.”

-“In this pattern,” explain researchers, “The wife lived an adventurous, sexually free life while single.
-Then, for some reason, perhaps pregnancy of an unhappy love affair, she lowers her sights to select a sturdy, responsible, dependable husband, who is probably thought physically unattractive.”
+“In this pattern,” explain researchers, “the wife lived an adventurous, sexually free life while single.
+Then, for some reason, perhaps pregnancy or an unhappy love affair, she lowers her sights to select a sturdy, responsible, dependable husband, who is probably thought physically unattractive.”

 Author Margaret Mitchell makes it clear that Scarlett is in no way attracted to Charles Hamilton, whom she considers unworthy of even the usual run-of-the-mill teasing.
 Instead, Scarlett wants to prove a point to herself and to everyone around her by marrying immediately after being rejected by the man of her dreams.

-Scarlett tells herself “And if I married [Charles Hamilton] right away, it would show Ashley that I didn’t care a rap—that I was only flirting with him.”
+Scarlett tells herself, “And if I married [Charles Hamilton] right away, it would show Ashley that I didn’t care a rap—that I was only flirting with him.”
 Wanting to reassure herself of her attractiveness, and longing for both self-control and revenge, Scarlett regards her future husband with calculated clarity, with a “coolness” which indicates Scarlett’s unwillingness to make herself vulnerable emotionally.
-“A frost lay over all her emotions and she thought that she would never feel anything warmly again,” Mitchell tell us.
+“A frost lay over all her emotions, and she thought that she would never feel anything warmly again,” Mitchell tells us.

 According to researchers, the strategy often backfires.
 “The wife is pretty, impulsive, competitive with other women, and not very sexually interested in her husband,” argue psychologists.
-When one partner is more attractive or sexually motivated than another, obviously the relationship becomes unstable.
-The woman who makes such a choice is hedging her bets, and basing her choice on fear, not love.
-They come to resent their mates, and heap upon them their own feelings of inadequacy, self-punishment and rage.
-Resentment will, in some cases, turn not only into contempt, but into hatred.
+When one partner is more attractive or sexually motivated than another, obviously, the relationship becomes unstable.

-If this was playing it safe, I thought to myself, I can’t abide the payoff.
+If this was playing it safe, I thought to myself, I can’t abide by the payoff.